 - Scroll to the top and look for an unknown or unused program.

 - Select the program you want to turn off and press End task in the bottom-right corner.

 - Repeat for all unknown or unused programs.

-Make sure not to turn off your Internet browser accidentally because you’ll lose this guide.
+Do not accidentally turn off your Internet browser because you’ll lose this guide.

 If you attempt to shut down an essential operating system task, Windows will warn you about it.